 The system standard for the LMS is Desire2Learn (D2L).
 USG institutions or units desiring to use state resources to support a different system require the written approval of the Chancellor.
-Such requests will be routed through the USG vice chancellor and chief information officer (VC/CIO), vice chancellor for academic affairs (VC/AA), and the executive vice chancellor and chief academic officer (EVC/CAO) to the Chancellor.

-As noted in the Task Force recommendation, all institutions should have one LMS for all of their faculty and students, regardless of academic discipline.
+Such requests will be routed through the USG CIO, vice chancellor for academic affairs, and the executive vice chancellor and chief academic officer to the chancellor.
+As noted in the task force recommendation, all institutions should have one LMS for all of their faculty and students, regardless of academic discipline.
 The students of the USG were very clear that they strongly prefer a unified LMS platform on their respective campus.
 The downsides from allowing multiple LMS platforms on a single campus strongly outweigh the potential benefits of this kind of flexibility at an institution.